Instructions for etching titanium with Titan-Etch

 Warm or Cold etching?

 Titanium can be etched either warm or cold: Warm etching is the recommended method and is described below.
-It will produce the most reliable and consistent results.
+It will produce the most reliable, consistent and fastests results.
 Cold etching does not require heating equipment, but results can be less consistent.
 Read the instructions for cold etching

 if you want to try this method.